jeremytammik/tbc/a/1710_dynamo_type_inst_except.md

-Hence, the [tbc](https://github.com/jeremytammik/tbc) repository hosting all [The Building Coder](https://thebuildingcoder.typepad.com) blog posts and support material should be much smaller now.
+Hence, the [tbc](https://github.com/jeremytammik/tbc) repository hosting all [The Building Coder](https://thebuildingcoder.typepad.com) blog posts and support material should be significantly smaller now.